 The Company's wholly-owned subsidiary, Genetic Immunity, has initiated a lawsuit against the National Development Agency of Hungary.
 In 2009, Genetic Immunity successfully applied for and won an 800 million Hungarian forint (approximately \$4,000,000) research grant to conduct dust mite allergy vaccine research.
 Subsequently, the agency refused to sign the grant and denied payment of funds.
 The company initiated a lawsuit to request that the court reinstate the contract that resulted in a grant award.
 On February 13, 2013, an appeals court ruled that the court could not reinstate the contract between Genetic Immunity and the National Development Agency as the contract has been validly in existence since its original execution in 2009.
 As such Genetic Immunity was ordered to pay 52,500,000 HUF (approximately \$250,000) in lawsuit costs.
 However, simultaneously, the judgment stated that the company is entitled to receive the original grant amount, interest payment and/or damages since the original grant contract is valid.
 On February 18, 2013, we filed a new petition to have the courts establish the damages and awards that Genetic Immunity can receive based on the appeals court's ruling.
 We are currently seeking 4,800,000,000 HUF (approximately \$20 million) for damages sustained.
-We anticipate a resolution to this issue in 2013.
+ON November 18, 2013 we have entered into a six month suspension of said lawsuit, as agreed with the government, in hopes of negotiating an out of court settlement.
+If these negotiations are unsuccessful we will resume the law suite in the court of law on or before May 18, 2014.